-Sample Positive School Climate Policy
+Sample Position Statement for an Inclusive and Equitable School Climate Policy

 Research indicates that a safe, inclusive and equitable school climate translates into safer, more engaging and supportive school communities.
 How students and staff feel about a school's culture impacts other key indicators of success, including academic achievement and teacher retention.